processone/docs.ejabberd.im/content/developer/xmpp-clients-bots/proposed-extensions/muc-sub.md

    clients, they are expected to join the MUC room again.
 However, for mobile clients, it cannot happens until user reopens the app.
-Moreover, it means that on new session start, user client is expected to join all the MUC room he wants to keep track of on connect.
+Moreover, it means that on new session start, user client is expected to join all the MUC rooms they want to keep track of on connect.

 This specification tries to solve those issues by keeping most of